covivis/COVIVIS/README.md

 ### param_estim_by_lm(xdata,ydata)
 - Parameters estimation with a linear regression model.
 The function accepts time series data as the explanatory variable $xdata$ in the first argument and time series data as the objective variable $ydata$ in the second argument.
 It performs a linear regression analysis of the input values converted to ordinary logarithms.
-The returned value of the function is a list of some statistics in the regression analysis; the intercept "a", the slope $b$, the $t$-score $tval$, the number of data $num.d$, the mean of $xdata$ $xmean$, the sum of the squares of the difference between each $xdata$ and the $xmean$ $sxx$, the unbiased variance of $ydata$ $uv$.
+The returned value of the function is a list of some statistics in the regression analysis -- $a$: the intercept, $b$: the slope, the $t$-score $tval$, the number of data $num.d$, the mean of $xdata$ $xmean$, the sum of the squares of the difference between each $xdata$ and the $xmean$ $sxx$, the unbiased variance of $ydata$ $uv$.

 ### epi.prediction_by_lm(xdata,pa,pb,pr)
 - Prediction of the number of disease onsets using the estimated parameters with a linear regression model.
 This function applies a regression equation used the estimated parameters $a$ and $b$ to the input time series data by the function “param_estim_by_lm()” and returns the log predicted values.
 The residual standard deviation $r$ is used to evaluate the confidence and the prediction intervals of the predicted values.